Royal Ploughing Ceremony: Thailand

-Series 2 banknotes first issued in 1925 during the reign of Rama VI and continuing into the reign of Rama VII depicted the Royal Ploughing Ceremony on the backs of all six denominations.
-Rama VII discontinued the practice in the 1920s, to be revived in 1960 by Rama IX, King Bhumibol Adulyadej.
+Series 2 banknotes first issued in 1925 during the reign of King Vajiravudh (Rama VI) and continuing into the reign of King Prajadhipok (Rama VII) depicted the Royal Ploughing Ceremony on the backs of all six denominations.
+King Rama VII discontinued the practice in the 1920s.
+It was revived in 1960 by King Bhumibol Adulyadej (Rama IX).

-In both Cambodia and Thailand, the ceremony is typically presided over by the monarch, or an appointee.
-Sometimes the monarch himself has taken part in the ceremony and actually guided the plough behind the oxen.
+In both Cambodia and Thailand, the ceremony is typically presided over by the monarch or an appointee.
+Sometimes, the monarch himself has taken part in the ceremony and actually guided the plough behind the oxen.